eggjs/egg-bin/README.md

 - `--require` require the given module
 - `--grep` only run tests matching <pattern>
 - `--timeout` milliseconds, default to 30000
+- `--full-trace` display the full stack trace, default to false.
 - see more at https://mochajs.org/#usage

 #### environment